 For these reasons and others, it is important to talk with an attorney as soon as possible after a Lyft or Uber accident.
 Immediately filing a lawsuit against the rideshare company may be a waste of time and get you no closer to a settlement or court ruling in your favor.

 Compensation After a Lyft or Uber Accident

-If you incurred injuries in an Uber or Lyft accident and you were not responsible, then you should speak with our Uber accident attorneys regarding your right to pursue compensation from the at-fault driver, Lyft, or Uber fair compensation for your:
+If you incurred injuries in an Uber or Lyft accident and you were not responsible, then you should speak with our rideshare accident lawyers regarding your right to pursue compensation from the at-fault driver, Lyft, or Uber fair compensation for your: